bboreham/weave/docs/ipam.md

 See the [requirements](https://github.com/zettio/weave/wiki/IP-allocation-requirements).

-At its highest level, the idea is that we start with a certain IP address space, a subnet specified by a CIDR (e.g. "10.3.0.0/16"), known to all peers, and divide it up between the peers.
+At its highest level, the idea is that we start with a certain IP address space, known to all peers, and divide it up between the peers.
 This allows peers to allocate and free individual IPs locally until they run out.

-We use a CRDT to represent shared knowledge about the subnet, transmitted over the Weave Gossip mechanism, together with point-to-point messages for one peer to request more space from another.
+We use a CRDT to represent shared knowledge about the space, transmitted over the Weave Gossip mechanism, together with point-to-point messages for one peer to request more space from another.